All You Good Good People

-"All You Good Good People" is the debut single by English rock band Embrace, on the Fierce Panda label.
+"All You Good Good People" is a song by English rock band Embrace, released on the Fierce Panda label as their debut single.
 Only 1,300 copies were made in 1997, but the airplay received by key radio shows was enough to gain significant recognition.
-An extended play containing the song was released on 27 October 1997, peaking at number eight on the UK Singles Chart that November.
-The 1,300 originals, mixed by renowned dub and electronica artist Ott, are now collectors' items.
+An extended play (EP) containing the song was released on 27 October 1997, peaking at number eight on the UK Singles Chart that November.
+The 1,300 originals, mixed by dub and electronica artist Ott, are now collector's items.

 Track listing

 EP release

 The All You Good Good People EP was released on 27 October 1997 by Hut Records as the first single from the band's debut album, "The Good Will Out" (1998).
 It became their biggest single to date at the time, and their first to reach the top 10, peaking at number eight.

 The video for the US single featured Danny McNamara portraying a death row inmate during the last day before execution.
 The promo features a shaven-headed McNamara being executed in a replica of Tennessee's electric chair.
-The songs "The Way I Do", "Free Ride" and "One Big Family (Perfecto Mix)" are featured on the B-sides compilation Dry Kids: B-Sides 1997-2005.
+The songs "The Way I Do", "Free Ride" and "One Big Family" (Perfecto mix) are featured on the B-sides compilation Dry Kids: B-Sides 1997–2005.